Health & Workplace Equity

-At the Bert Nash Center, Inclusion, Diversity, Equity, and Belonging (IDEB) are central to everything we do.
+At the Bert Nash Center, Health and Workplace Equity is central to everything we do.
 We are dedicated to fostering a culture where everyone feels safe, valued, and supported—both as individuals seeking care and as team members.
 Through a combination of targeted workshops, training, partnerships, and strategic planning, we actively work to create an environment where healing and growth are accessible to all.

 Achieving true equity requires us to address both historical and present-day injustices, and to break down barriers—whether they be economic, social, or systemic—that prevent access to health and healthcare.
 Our commitment extends to ensuring that our workplace is not only inclusive but also a place where all employees feel empowered to contribute, advance, and thrive.